 It is important that the results of the review are presented in a manner that ensures the reader can interpret the findings accurately.
 The direction of effect (increase or decrease, benefit or harm), should always be clear to the reader, and the minimal important difference in the outcome (if known) should be specified.
 Review authors should consider presenting results in formats that are easy to interpret.
 For example, standardized mean differences are difficult to interpret because they are in units of standard deviation, but can be re-expressed in more accessible formats (see Chapter 15).

-In addition to summarizing the effects of interventions, review authors should also summarize the results of any subgroup analyses (or meta-regression), sensitivity analyses, and assessments of the risk of non-reporting bias (if performed) that are relevant to each synthesis.
+In addition to summarizing the effects of interventions, review authors should also summarize the results of any subgroup analyses (or meta-regression), sensitivity analyses, and assessments of the risk of bias due to missing results (if performed) that are relevant to each synthesis.
 A common issue in reporting the results of subgroup analyses that should be avoided is the misleading emphasis placed on the intervention effects within subgroups (e.g. noting that one group has a statistically significant effect) without reference to the between-subgroup difference (see Chapter 10).

 A ‘Summary of findings’ table is a useful means of presenting findings for the most important comparisons and outcomes, whether or not evidence is available for them.
 In a published Cochrane Review, all ‘Summary of findings’ tables are included before the Background section.
 A ‘Summary of findings’ table typically:

 - includes results for one clearly defined population group;